Standard Features on Seam Welder (ASW)

 A travel carriage rides on four (4) precision linear rail bearing blocks and is driven by the pinion gear mounted to the carriage gearbox and servo motor.
 Home and travel limit switches are included, further enabling precise and repeatable welds.
 A cable tray and cable carrier is also included and provides a neat cabling package, as well as extending the life of the cabling and hoses running to the seam welder carriage and weld head.

-The seam welder track is stress relieved prior to machining, which maintains tight tolerances and dimensional stability over the lifetime of the equipment.
+The seam welding machines track is stress relieved prior to machining, which maintains tight tolerances and dimensional stability over the lifetime of the equipment.
 The track is outfitted with precision ground linear rails and a gear rack which provides smooth, repeatable motion resulting in superb welds.

 A safety interlock switch is provided at the mandrel latch.
-The integration of this switch prevents the seam welder from clamping when the mandrel latch is in an open condition.
+The integration of this switch prevent the seam welding machines from clamping when the mandrel latch is in an open condition.
 It also prevents the seam welder from unclamping the part while the weld is in progress.

 Double wall pneumatic hose provides uniform clamping force to each of the clamping fingers along the full length of the weld.
 A pressure regulator is provided to allow adjustment of the clamping force.
 The aluminum clamping fingers are fitted with copper fingertips that are reversible to double their service life.
 The copper fingertips provide excellent heat conduction and aid in chilling the weld zone during the weld.
 The seam welder’s fingertips may be replaced individually as needed.

-The finger-to-finger distance between the front and back clamping fingers may be adjusted, thus allowing the fixture to be fine-tuned to the welding process and materials being welded.
-This adjustment comes in two ranges.
-The first offers adjustment from 3mm to 30mm (0.1 to 1.2 in).
-The second offers adjustment from 10mm to 44mm (0.4 to 1.7 in) and is more often used for SAW and GMAW welding processes.
+5. The finger-to-finger distance between the front and back clamping fingers may be adjusted, thus allowing the fixture to be fine-tuned to the welding process and materials being welded.
+The fingers are adjustable from 3 to 40mm (0.11 to 1.57 in).

 Two (2) manually retractable part alignment devices facilitate positioning of the weld joint along the centerline of the seam welder prior to clamping and welding.
 These alignment devices may be easily repositioned along the length of the seam welder bed, allowing them to be placed appropriately for parts of varying lengths.